 As a caregiver, you may qualify for a few tax breaks that can save you money, lower your tax bill, and provide some financial relief.
-Here are some steps you may consider when you go to file your next tax return.
+Here are some steps you may consider when you file your next tax return.

 1. Tax credit for other dependents